-- Advice about advocacy is provided at the very start of an enquiry and arrangements made for independent representation and support, if required, as soon as possible. - The adult and/or their advocate are fully involved from the outset. - The pace and location of meetings are guided by the person's needs and circumstances. - Accessible information and advice is readily available. - The adult and their advocate are made aware of a range of possible options/outcomes from an enquiry. - Support is provided to help the adult make decisions where appropriate. - Engaging with adults in this way can give them a sense of control and raise their self-esteem so that they are able to rebuild their personal resilience and safeguard themselves in future.
+- Advice about advocacy is provided at the very start of an enquiry and arrangements made for independent representation and support, if required, as soon as possible. - The adult and/or their advocate are fully involved from the outset. - The pace and location of meetings are guided by the person's needs and circumstances (see Section 2.3.6 Safeguarding meetings). - Accessible information and advice is readily available. - The adult and their advocate are made aware of a range of possible options/outcomes from an enquiry. - Support is provided to help the adult make decisions where appropriate.

+Engaging with adults in this way can give them a sense of control and raise their self-esteem so that they are able to rebuild their personal resilience and safeguard themselves in future.